jorendorff/recipes/sides/roast-potatoes.md

     * [ ] 1 teaspoon black pepper
     * [ ] 6 cloves minced garlic

+    Toss until well coated.
 Transfer to a sheet pan.
 Spread out in one layer.

     Roast 45-60 minutes, stirring twice during cooking to brown all surfaces.

-3. Season to taste, serve hot.
+3. Remove from oven, season to taste, serve hot.